Garrana/Blowfish_Python/README.md

  Crypto analysis of blowfish

  2- Documentaion.doc : A word document covering in details
  basic conceptrs in cryptography blowfish encryption in details
  Implementation of blowfish using python
  Crypto analysis of blowfish

- 3- BlowFish_python.py  : Python code implemetation for Blowfish encryption algorithm

-The code is written as an object oriented code.
-Code is based on an open source code written by Michael Gilfix  (C) 2002 The Code written by Michael Gilfix has a limitation of 64 bit ( 8 byte ) input to be encrypted .
+ 3- BlowFish_python.py  : Python code implemetation for Blowfish encryption algorithm The code is based on an open source code written by Michael Gilfix  (C) 2002 The Code written by Michael Gilfix has a limitation of 64 bit ( 8 byte ) input to be encrypted .
 2 new functions we added ( en and den functions ) , to support unlimited number of bytes as an input to cipher and unlimited cipher to decrypt.